 Mark XII with super charges: 3,070 fps (936 mps)

 |Ammunition stowage per gun||Queen Elizabeth and Royal Sovereign classes 3a: 130 rounds plus 100 star shell per ship

 Arethusa, "B" and early "C" classes: 150 rounds

 "E" class: 240 rounds for forward guns, 215 rounds for remainder

-- The propellant was in a single bag.
+- ^The propellant was in a single bag for both standard and super charges.
 It does not appear that flashless charges for these guns were produced during World War II.

-- Super charges were issued only to the gunboat Aphis and the AMC Canton.
+- ^Super charges were issued only to the gunboat HMS Aphis and the AMC Canton.
 These ships both fired 6crh HE plus 6crh CPBC in Canton.
 Outfits for other ships were 4crh shells, usually CPBC and HE, or CPC and HE in battleships and AMC.

 |Elevation||Mark XIIB with 4crh 100 lbs.
 (45.36) CPBC Shell